-It’s important to know the difference between the enneagram 2w1 VS the 1w2 because your core desire will be completely different and your path to growth changes.
+It’s important to know the difference between the enneagram 2w1 VS the 1w2 because your core desire will be completely different and your growth path will change.

 Continue reading for an overview of the enneagram 1 and 2 and our comparison of the 1w2 versus the 2w1.